Timeseries

 map(fn)[source]

-Return a new TimeSeries instance.
-If fn takes 1 argument it is simply applied on the backing array of shape (time, n_components, n_samples).
-If it takes 2 arguments, it is applied repeatedly on the (ts, value[ts]) tuples, where “ts” denotes a timestamp value, and “value[ts]” denote the array of values at this timestamp, of shape (n_components, n_samples).
+If fn takes 1 argument it is simply applied on the values array of shape (time, n_components, n_samples).
+If fn takes 2 arguments, it is applied repeatedly on the (ts, value[ts]) tuples, where ts denotes a timestamp value, and value[ts] denotes the array of values at this timestamp, of shape (n_components, n_samples).

 Parameters